1 – Your church isn't for them.

 Personal invitations are the top reason new people visit a church, but you're not challenging (or equipping!) your people to invite.
 Make it easier for your people to invite.
 Give them tools, not just inspiration.

-You're talking about Bible stuff, church stuff, and Christian stuff, not the things that people struggle with in their daily lives.
+You're talking about Bible stuff, church stuff, and Christian stuff, not the struggles people face everyday.
 Maybe you've let the fear “watering down the Gospel” keep you from talking practically.
 But if you want to reach guests, you need to make sure you communicate God’s truth in a relevant way.

 So What's Next?